 Institutions of higher education experience a larger than average percentage of unwanted calls entering their internal phone networks.

-According to Mutare’s VTA data, nearly 15% of all calls directed at college faculty and staff are unwanted, with some institutions experiencing numbers as high as 32%.
+According to Mutare’s Voice Traffic Assessment (VTA) data, nearly 15% of all calls directed at college faculty and staff are unwanted, with some institutions experiencing numbers as high as 32%.

 The impact in terms of lost time and productivity is significant.
 When projected over a year’s time, Mutare calculates an average cost per institution tops $1 million annually!